 - Stay enrolled at least half-time (6 units) to be eligible to receive federal student loans.

 - Check your Pepperdine email often since all financial aid related communication will be sent to your Pepperdine email address.

 - Check your “To Do” list on the Student Services Center page in WaveNet to ensure timely delivery of your student loans.

 - Read all messages displayed on the Accept/Decline Awards page in WaveNet prior to accepting offered awards.

 - Remember that federal funds are applied to tuition charges and fees first.
 Credit balances generated by federal funds will be released to you after the tuition and fees are paid.

 - E-mail your loan adjustment requests (increase, reduce or cancel) from your Pepperdine email to the Financial Aid Office at email@example.com.

-- Consider applying for alternative education loans if your federal loan funds do not cover your educational expenses.
+- Consider applying for alternative education loans from the undergraduate financial aid guide if your federal loan funds do not cover your educational expenses.